 “Environment” may be an in word, but it is often tossed about by people who are wholly ignorant concerning the environmental crises confronting humankind; and let’s face it, most people are wholly ignorant concerning the extent of the environmental crises confronting mankind.
 Regarding Earth Day, for instance, that day usually seems to get reduced down to something more akin to “Let’s-Pick-Up-Litter-On-the-Beach Day.”
 In fact, we probably need to create two separate, distinct terms, to better differentiate between the two vastly different types of “environmental” giving.
 Sometimes, this simply means community beautification – which could mean painting walls, adding park benches, and so forth (which have absolutely nothing to do with reducing the size of our ecological “footprint,” eliminating or reducing pollution, or protecting endangered species and natural resources).

 In closing, I would like to quote from an article that was published in National Geographic magazine (“Saving the Chesapeake,” June 2005), about the ecologically troubled Chesapeake Bay (the largest estuary in the United States).
 It is described as “the ecological equivalent of a morbidly obese person, force-fed nitrogen and phosphorus.”
 According to Tom Horton, who wrote the piece, “more than a million people are added to the region every decade.”
 He questions whether the people have the will to save the Chesapeake.
 Then, using an analogy that could also serve to describe how the public at large feels about environmentalism in general, he writes: “Public support often seems like the estuary itself, impressively broad but deceptively shallow.”
 I love that metaphor.
-It is so right on target, and so succinct.
-No one ever says that they’re not for a clean environment.
+It is so right on target and so succinct.
+No one ever says they’re not for a clean environment.
 But our words and our actions can be worlds apart.
 Gas-guzzling SUVs, for example, are far more ubiquitous than squirrels, on the suburban street where I live.
+And in December, virtually every home will be lit up like a Christmas tree, both inside and out.

 To end his National Geographic piece about the Chesapeake Bay, Horton quotes Fran Flanigan (who organized the first bay restoration summit, back in 1983): “Ultimately we’re confronted with a question of values, which no amount of money can fix.”
 How very true, indeed; and another very important point that cannot be emphasized enough.